General information about design quality features and the main differences between German and Spanish concert and children's guitars.

 Neck-body (applies to concert and Western guitars)

-The soundboard (applies to spanish concert and on some points also to acoustic guitars by Tanglewood)
+The soundboard (applies to spanish concert and on some points also to acoustic guitars)